AndyA/fixed-sort/README.md

 # Fallback comparator

-The book example has a gotcha.
-All of the chapters are in the same group and all of the indexes are in another group.
-The entries within each group are sorted by their natural ordering (what you get if you call `Array.sort()` with no comparator function).
-That means that "Chapter 20" will come before "Chapter 3".
-That's not a feature of this module - it's just how lexical ordering works: "2" comes before "3".
+The book example above groups the chapters and indexes but items within those groups are in their original relative order.

 We can fix it by providing a fallback comparator function which looks for embedded numbers and orders by them if possible.
 Here's the corrected code.